Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

-The existing graph neural networks based models are mainly focused on the relationship between sentences and do not fully consider the relations among words, sentences and documents.
-To capture semantic relations between words, sentences and documents, Wang et al.\cite{wang2020heterogeneous} proposed a heterogeneous graph attention networks \cite{velivckovic2017graph} for extractive multi-document summarization, which is termed as \textsl{HeterDoc-Sum Graph}.
-This heterogeneous graph structure includes word nodes, sentence nodes and document nodes.
-Sentence nodes and document nodes are connected according to the contained word nodes.
-Therefore, the word nodes act as an intermediate bridge to connect the sentence nodes and the document nodes.
-In this case, the document-document relations, sentence-sentence relations and sentence-document relations can be better established through word nodes.
-TF-IDF values are utilized as the weights of word-sentence and word-document edges.
-Then the node representation of these three levels are passed into the graph attention networks for model updating.
-In each updating iteration, bidirectional updating processes of both word-sentence and word-document are performed to better aggregate cross-level semantic knowledge.
+Existing GNN based models focused mainly on the relationships between sentences, and do not fully consider the relationships between words, sentences, and documents.
+To fill this gap, Wang et al. \cite{wang2020heterogeneous} proposed a heterogeneous GAN based model, called \textsl{HeterDoc-SUM Graph}, that is specific for extractive MDS.
+This heterogeneous graph structure includes word, sentence, and document nodes, where sentence nodes and document nodes are connected according to the contained word nodes.
+Word nodes thus act as an intermediate bridge to connect the sentence and document nodes, and are used to better establish document-document, sentence-sentence and sentence-document relations.
+TF-IDF values are used to weight word-sentence and word-document edges, and the node representation of these three levels are passed into the graph attention networks for model update.
+In each iteration, bi-directional updating of both word-sentence and word-document relations are performed to better aggregate cross-level semantic knowledge.